zeevilab/resource-conservation/README.md

 ### Configure your HPC system
 Running the data creation pipelines can be a lengthy process.
 It is advisable to configurate it to run on a multi-CPU machine with sufficient memory.
 We ran it on a computational cluster with 56 nodes, each with 24 CPUs and 256GB RAM, and an additional 'fat' node with 64 CPUs and 3TB RAM.
-As different HPCs run different job scheduling software, we have noted in our data creation pipelines the labor intensive positions in the code where a "for" loop should be replaced with adequate HPC job scheduling to significantly cut running time.
+As different HPCs run different job scheduling software, we have noted in our data creation pipelines the labor intensive positions in the code where a *for* loop should be replaced with adequate HPC job scheduling to significantly cut running time.
 Follow comments in Pipe files listed below.

 ### Run data creation pipelines
 #### MetadataPipe.py